All Episodes

 I thought that we had freedom of religion in this country.

-Anyway, the American Center for Law and Justice has now taken on this case, and they are representing the parents and of some of the students that were involved, and rightly alleging, in my view, that the museum's staff mocked the students, hurled expletives, and claimed that the museum was a neutral zone where political or religious messages were not allowed.
+Anyway, the American Center for Law and Justice has now taken on this case, and they are representing the parents of some of the students that were involved and rightly alleging, in my view, that the museum's staff mocked the students, hurled expletives, and claimed that the museum was a neutral zone where political or religious messages were not allowed.

 On Twitter, one of the mothers of the students said the group was approached by a security guard who told them to either take off the hat or leave the premises.

-Uh by the way, Jay Seculo's son and protege, and he's just as good as his dad.
+By the way, Jay Seculo's son and protege, and he's just as good as his dad in terms of a great legal mind.

-He said this is a clear and egregious abuse of the First Amendment, which which protects their right to freedom of speech without government interference, and we are already taking action.
+He said this is a clear and egregious abuse of the First Amendment, which protects their right to freedom of speech without government interference.

-Anyway, Seculo noted that the Smithsonian institution is a federal entity that receives upwards of a billion dollars from the federal government each and every year, and the decision by the museum was an example of outrageous and abhorrent discrimination.
+Anyway, Seculo noted that the Smithsonian Institution is a federal entity that receives upwards of a billion dollars from the federal government each and every year.

-Anyway, spokesperson for the museum released a statement about what transpired and said the incident did not adhere to their policy or protocols.
+Anyway, a spokesperson for the museum released a statement about what transpired and said the incident did not adhere to their policy or protocols.

-We provided immediate training to prevent a reoccurrence of this kind of incident, and we have determined steps to ensure it never happens again, according to Alison Wood, the museum's deputy director of communications.
+We provided immediate training to prevent a reoccurrence of this kind of incident, and we have determined steps to ensure it never happens again, according to Allison Wood, the museum's deputy director of communications.

 Welcome both of you to the program.